kouroshAKiani/ML-GeneticPathotyping/README.md

 - **Feature Selection**: We offer three feature selection methods, including Pearson's Chi-Squared test, Wald test, and a model-agnostic approach through the DALEX package, to identify crucial antibiotics for gene and pathotype detection.

 - **Evaluation Metrics**: Due to our goal for predicting presence of genes or pathotypes, thus, Sensitivity, precision, and F1-Score are included to assess the performance of our models, ensuring reliable detections.
-However, other metrcis like Accuracy and Specificity are reported.
+However, other metrcis like Accuracy and Specificity are reported but they are not considered for models evaluations and decision making.

 ## Requirements

 The method is developed in R (4.2.2) and Python (3.9).
-You should save Packages_installation.R file in your directory alongside other R files for genes and pathotypes.
-By executing each file for prediction of a gene / pathotype, required packages will be installed and called.
+You should save Packages_installation.R (for required packages installations), compute_metrics.R (for model evaluation metrics) , and F1-score.R (for confidence interval computation of F1-Score) files in the same directory that other genes/pathotypes files that are going to be saved.

 ## Installation